lexedata/lexedata/docs/tour.rst

     $ git commit -am "Align"
     [...]

-Lastly, with accented unicode characters, there are (simlified) two different
+Lastly, with accented unicode characters, there are (simplified) two different
-conventions: Storing the characters as composed as possible (so è would be a single character) or as decomposed as possible (storing è as a combining ` character and e).
+conventions: Storing the characters as composed as possible (so è would be a single character) or as decomposed as possible (storing è as a combination of ` and e).
 We generally use the composed “NFC” convention, so if you are in doubt, you can always normalize them to that convention. ::

     $ python -m lexedata.edit.normalize_unicode